dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 ### Techniques to resolve data mismatch problem

-1. Try to understand what properties of the data differ between the training and the dev set distributions.
+1. <span class='saddlebrown'>Try to understand what properties of the data differ between the training and the dev set distributions.</span>

-2. Try to find more training data that better matches the dev set examples that your algorithm has trouble with.
+2. <span class='saddlebrown'>Try to find more training data that better matches the dev set examples that your algorithm has trouble with.</span>

 In next post, we will discuss about various regularization techniques and when and how to use them.
 Stay tuned!